Jadessu/sei-unite/README.md

 SEI Unite is a full-stack django where users can add projects they are working on and other users can reach out and collaborate as a group .

-- Note: This app was creating with software engineering users in mind.
+- Note: This app was created with software engineering users in mind.

 ## Features